 1.0.1 Committee members will be selected from volunteers or nominations.

-1.0.2 The committee shall consist of no less than three persons and be limited at the discretion of the chairperson.
+1.0.2 The committee shall consist of no less than four persons and be limited at the discretion of the Chairperson.

-1.0.3 At least one detection supplier and one gas extinguishing supplier shall sit on the committee.
+1.0.3 At least one installer, one detection supplier, one gas extinguishing supplier and one service division member shall sit on the committee.

 1.0.4 All members shall serve for 1 year.